Michad/tilegroxy/README.md

 sudo make install
 ```

-Once installed, tilegroxy can be run directly as an HTTP server via the `tilegroxy serve` command documented below.
-It's recommended to create a systemd unit file to allow it to run as a daemon as an appropriate user.
+Once installed, tilegroxy can be invoked via the commands [documented below](#commands).
+A systemd unit file for operation as a server daemon is left as an exercise for the reader.

 #### Tests